Engin-Boot/pong-stage-sriyasrini23/Stage0/Game.md

   Given players want to play

-  When program is started
+  When program starts

-  Then the game is started
+  Then the game starts

 ### Scenario: Stop game

   Given players want to stop

-  When esc is pressed
+  When player presses escape key

-  Then the game is stopped
+  Then the game stops